 05 of 12

 While they might not be the first name the comes to mind when you think of retro designs, World Market actually has an entire Mid-Century Modern collection you can shop online.
-The selection is on the smaller side (13 are available right now) but the price points—which start at about $520, should be enough to draw you in.
-The Albin sofa ($899) looks like it came straight out of the Mad Men set and comes in ten different colors.
+The selection only includes about six sofas right now, but the price points—which start at about $520, should be enough to draw you in.
+The Xander Loveseat ($549), for example, looks like it came straight out of the Mad Men set.

 06 of 12

-Another affordable option for Mid-Century Modern couches is InMod—a design company that's been around since 2003, fusing Scandinavian and retro furniture designs for a totally modern take.
-Their Erik Convertible Sofa checks all the boxes for your Mid-Century fix, plus the back cushions are independently adjustable for the perfect angle of recline or to make a full-size sofa bed!
+Another affordable option when you shop for Mid-Century Modern couches is InMod—a design company that's been around since 2003, fusing Scandinavian and retro furniture designs for a totally modern take.
+Their Erik Convertible Sofa checks all the boxes for your Mid-Century fix, plus the back cushions are independently adjustable for the perfect angle of recline or to make a full-size sofa bed for house guests!

 07 of 12

 AllModern is one of our favorite hubs for furniture hunting, and another one to bookmark if you're on a budget.
 Many of their cool, coveted designs go on sale seasonally, so be sure to keep an eye out before you pay full price.
-One of our favorite finds right now is the Cal Mid-Century loveseat in a bold canary yellow—that's more than 50 percent off.
+One of our favorite finds right now is the Perseus Love Seat in a bold canary yellow—that's 65 percent off right now.

 08 of 12

 Kardiel has built their in-house-designed collection of Mid-Century Modern and Loft Modern designs from the ground up.
 They work directly with the manufacturers and suppliers to keep costs low, while maintaining a high standard of design.
-To say we're obsessed with their Amsterdam sofa ($4199) in rich brown leather, would be a colossal understatement.Continue to 9 of 12 below.
+To say we're obsessed with their Florence Chaise Sectional ($4499)—in supple, stark white leather—would be a colossal understatement.Continue to 9 of 12 below.

 09 of 12